Sandrine-CP/Sandrine-CP/README.md

 <h1 align="center">Hi 👋, I'm Sandrine CAZENAVE</h1>
-<h3 align="center">I am a super heroe mom adding technical skills to a project manager career but over all, having fun creating some web sites 🌟</h3>
+<h3 align="center">I am a superhero mom transitioning from project management to web development, enjoying the journey of creating websites with a passion for learning and growth 🌟</h3>

 <p align="left">
   <a href="https://github.com/ryo-ma/github-profile-trophy">